 What's happened

-Israeli airstrikes in Gaza have killed at least ten people, including Hamas and Islamic Jihad figures, amid ongoing tensions.
-The strikes follow recent hostilities, with Israel and Hamas blaming each other for ceasefire violations.
-A new Palestinian technocratic government is being formed to oversee Gaza's post-war recovery, supported by Egypt and the US.
+Recent Israeli airstrikes in Gaza have killed at least 10 Palestinians, including Hamas and Islamic Jihad figures, and injured dozens more.
+Despite a fragile ceasefire, Israel continues military operations, and a new Palestinian technocratic government is being formed to oversee Gaza's recovery, supported by Egypt and the US.

 What's behind the headline?